 Connecting to a new IP camera

 Security cameras have evolved significantly over the years, with many now supporting Internet Protocol (IP) to allow for remote access and control.
 With this advancement comes the necessity to understand how to properly connect and configure your IP camera.
-This article focuses on leveraging Web Camera Pro video surveillance and security software to automatically find all ONVIF cameras.
+This article focuses on leveraging SmartVision video surveillance and security software to automatically find all ONVIF cameras.
 We will also discuss how to manually set up cameras that don't support ONVIF by using RTSP (Real-Time Streaming Protocol).

 Understanding ONVIF Cameras